JonnyTran/OpenOmics/README.md

 # openTCGA

 This Python package provide a series of tool to integrate and query the genomics, transcriptomics, proteomics, and clinical TCGA data.
-By providing a series of data manipulation tools, TCGAMultiOmics facilitates the common coding tasks when preparing data for bioinformatics analysis.
+By providing a series of data manipulation tools, openTCGA facilitates the common coding tasks when preparing data for bioinformatics analysis.

 Installation via pip (Python >= 3.6.0):